dfinity/motoko/guide/style.md

 To increase readability and uniformity of Motoko source code, this guide provides suggestions for formatting Motoko sources and other basic conventions.

+* Rule 0: Rules exist to be broken.

 ## Layout